 I knew I didn’t want the love I saw or experienced during childhood:

-Love that stays but is not really available.
+- stays but is not really available.

-Love that goes behind you back.
+- goes behind you back.

-Love that hurts constantly.
+- hurts constantly.

 4 times when love is not enough:

 For every relationship, boundaries have to be set & boundaries have to be respected.
-If the boundaries sound unreasonable, re-negotiate them respectfully or leave.
+If the boundaries sound unreasonable, they need to be re-negotiated respectfully or the love will not survive.
 Boundaries cannot be over-stepped without re-negotiation where respect is present.

 In my experience, when compatibility and respect are properly balanced, communication issues are few and severe misunderstandings far in between.
 Apologies are genuine and forgiveness easy.
 A person who feels appreciated, loved & respected will be more forgiving.
 A person who feels unappreciated, unloved & disrespected is more antagonistic, bitter & unforgiving.

 If there is some other person, place or experience that feels more interesting, more important, more exciting than your partner; then love will not be enough.
 Especially if most of these things feel more fun when done without the partner.
 If mother dear is better at most things.
-If your best friend understands you better, always.
-If that fight you had yesterday made you wonder if you really should be together.
+Or your best friend always understands you better.
+When that fight you had yesterday made you wonder if you really should be together.